th-m-vogel/Max-Patches/M4L-Devices/AV-Recorder/README.md

 # DESCRIPTION:

-The goal is to create a universal AV Recorder, able to connect to any device that is M4L deviice that is configured zu use it.
+The goal is to create a universal AV Recorder, able to connect to any M4L deviice that is prepared zu use it.

 # Download M4L device